leeboardtools/mimon/DesignNotes.md

 The undo objects registered by the various data item managers are pure data objects and are directly JSON'able.
 The storage and retrieval of the registered undo objects is handled via a handler, similar to how the other data item managers use handlers to interact with the underlying storage.

 This means that the undoable history of the editing of the database may be maintained if the [AccountingFile](#accountingfile) implementation wishes to do so.

+### Actions
+The engine is supports the managing of actions using an [ActionManager](#actionmanager), accessible via the [AccountingSystem](#accountingsystem).
+The action manager works with ActionDataItems, which are applied and may be undone.
+Undone actions may be reapplied.
+The sequence of the action application/undoing/reapplying is strictly maintained.

+All actions are data items and are therefore convertible to JSON.
+Similar to the other data item managers, the action manager utilizes a handler to provide action storage.
+Accounting file implementations may therefore save applied actions.

+The actions supported by the engine are provided via [AccountingActions](#accountingactions), which is an object accessible via [AccountingSystem](#accountingsystem).
+AccountingActions creates action data items which may be applied via the action manager.
+AccountingActions doesn't actually apply the actions, though it does handle the implementations.

 ## Entities and Objects